Dominican Republic - Country Commercial Guide

 Internet of Things (IoT): With the rise of IoT in international markets, Dominican companies are beginning to adopt this technology to optimize their performance and create new business models.
 The technology is not completely unknown thanks to the influence of the United States in home automation.

-Big Data: Opportunities exist for companies offerring Big Data services in the DR as they would contribute significantly to strengthen the decision-making process both in the public and private sectors.
+Big Data: Opportunities exist for companies offerring Big Data services in the DR as theses services would contribute significantly to strengthening the decision-making process both in the public and private sectors.

-Peripherals (power supplies, keyboards, card key, and magnetic media entry devices): The Dominican market for computers and peripherals has experienced continuous growth over the years as it is expected to continue to expand in coming years.
-American brands dominate the market, and this trend will likely continue due to CAFTA-DR, which allows for duty-free imports of computers and peripherals.
+Peripherals (power supplies, keyboards, card key, and magnetic media entry devices): The Dominican market for computers and peripherals has experienced continuous growth over the years and is expected to continue to expand in the coming years.
+U.S. brands dominate the market, and this trend will likely continue due to CAFTA-DR, which allows for duty-free imports of computers and peripherals.
 There is also a market for used/refurbished equipment in the market.

 • Software